 Design determines results.
-A train will never fly no matter how powerful the engine because it is not designed to fly.
+A train will never fly no matter how powerful the engine may be, because it is not designed to fly.
 A microlight aircraft flies with an engine smaller than that of most motorcycles.

-The problem with schooling is not that it’s failed but that it’s successful.
-It does what it’s designed to do..create mediocrity and conformity so that we have more and more compliant plodders who will never rock the boat, never question and God forbid, never rebel against injustice.
+The problem with our schooling today is not that it has failed but that it’s successful.
+It does what it’s designed to do…create mediocrity and conformity so that we have more and more compliant plodders who will never rock the boat, never question and God forbid, never rebel against authority.
 It delivers very effectively what it was designed to deliver – obedient morons.
 Or to put it more charitably obedient servants for industrialists and the State.
 That is exactly what our education system does very well.
 We on the other hand want it to create children who will question, be creative, challenge the status quo, invent new ways to achieve results and generally buck the system positively.
 That is like expecting a train to fly by revving the engine.
 Our system is designed to create followers, not leaders.
 It is designed to create compliance not questioners.
 That is why we reward obedience and label questioning as disobedience and punish it.
 For the average teacher the ‘troublesome’ child is the one who asks too many questions in class.
-But it is only questioning which opens doors to new vistas and find solutions to problems which we don’t even recognize yet.
+But it is only questioning which opens doors to new vistas and finds solutions to problems which we don’t even recognize yet.

 We all agree that the pace of change is such that quite literally we don’t have a clue about what the world will look like five years down the road.
-The only thing we can be sure of is that it will look very different.
+The only thing we can be sure of, is that it will look very different.
 We also agree that the two critical ingredients to success in that world are imagination and divergent thinking of which creativity is the result.
 Yet we have an education system that destroys these things very effectively, ruthlessly and quickly.
 If you doubt me ask yourself how many times you have heard the statement, ‘Forget that.
 You can’t get a job doing that.’
 And you are right.
 He can’t get a job doing that.
 But perhaps he can create jobs for thousands if you leave him alone with his dreams and not destroy his creativity and divergence.
 Or maybe he will not even create jobs but will be a happy human being living his life to fulfilment.
 Now what’s so bad about that?
 But that terrifies the daylights out of you and so you force him to comply until he succumbs – another one bites the dust.